sergio-sanchezo/TransactionMs/README.md

 ## How to run

 1. Clone the repository
+2. Create a `.env` file based on `.env.example`
-2. Run `docker compose up`
+3. Run `docker compose up`
-3. The server will be running on port specified by environment variable `PORT` or 4000 by default
+4. The server will be running on port specified by environment variable `PORT` or 4000 by default
-4. Enjoy!
+5. That's it!

 ### Environment variables